Quick Answer

 Last tested and verified: January 2026.

-What a Faraday Cage Does (and Why It Matters)
+What a Faraday Cage Does and Why It Matters

 Three types of electromagnetic threats matter for preparedness:

-For most of us focused on building a 72-hour emergency kit, a DIY Faraday cage adds an affordable layer of EMP protection for electronics that could prove essential in a grid-down scenario.
+For most of us focused on building a 72-hour emergency kit, a DIY Faraday cage adds an affordable layer of EMP protection for the electronics that could prove essential in a grid-down scenario.

-When to Use a DIY Faraday Cage
+When You Should (and Shouldn’t) Use a DIY Faraday Cage

 • Emergency and handheld radios